ShakoorShaik/battleship-ai-agent/README.md

-# 🛳️ Battleship AI Agent — Code Clash UofT Winter 2026
+# 🛳️ Winner of Most Creative Implementation @ Code Clash UofT Winter 2026

 **gervigreind** (Team Name) is an 🤖 **Autonomous AI bot** built for the **Code Clash: Battleship Challenge** at the **University of Toronto**.
 This project highlights **algorithmic strategy design**, **robust systems programming**, and **competition-grade AI engineering** under strict real-time constraints of 10 hours.